Symplectic singularities arising from algebras of symmetric tensors: Preliminaries

 \subsection{Conical symplectic varieties}

 A symplectic variety $(Z,\omega)$ is called \emph{conical} if $Z=\Spec (R)$ is an affine cone and $\omega$ is homogeneous with respect to the natural $\bT$-action; that is, there exists a non-zero integer $l\in \bZ$ such that $\lambda^*\omega = \lambda^l \omega$ for any $\lambda\in \bT$.
 In this case we call $l$ the \emph{weight} of $(Z,\omega)$.
 Symplectic orbifold cones form a particularly interesting class of conical symplectic varieties with weight $1$.
 An interesting question is to characterize symplectic orbifold cones among all conical symplectic varieties.

-Now we study symplectic resolutions of conical symplectic varieties.
-The following result is from \cite[Lemmas 3.5-3.7]{Fu03}:
+{ Now we consider a symplectic resolution $\mu\colon W \to Z$ of a conical symplectic variety with weight $1$.
+The $\bT$-action on $Z$ lifts to $W$, which allows us to use the Bia\l ynicki-Birula decomposition \cite{B-B}.
+With an adaption of arguments in \cite[Lemmas 3.5-3.7]{Fu03}, we have the following:}